nasa/cumulus/docs/data-cookbooks/queue-post-to-cmr.md

   ],
 ```

 Then, configure the `QueueWorkflow` task similarly to its configuration in the ingest workflow.
-This time, the workflow that is passed to the task config is the same as the current workflow, which allows for the publish workflow to be requeued when there is a CMR error.
+This time, pass the current publish workflow to the task config.
+This allows for the publish workflow to be requeued when there is a CMR error.

 ```json
 {